xigxog/kubefox/docs/getting_started/tutorials/graphql.md

   git commit -m "Added gender"
 ```

-Now we can do a fox publish.
+Now we can do a Fox publish.
 We're publishing from our branch.

 ```{ .shell .copy }
   fox publish --wait 5m